bitwarden/helm-charts/charts/self-host/README.md

 #### Install the Nginx Ingress Controller

-The ingress controller will setup an AWS Network Load Balancer.
+The ingress controller will set up an AWS Network Load Balancer.
 Below, we define certain annotations that you should consider setting on the ingress controller service.
 The specific settings will be dependent on your environment.
-In this example, we are setting the SSL certificate on the loadbalancer instead of using Let's Encrypt.
+In this example, we are setting the SSL certificate on the load balancer instead of using Let's Encrypt.
 These annotations specify the certificate provided by AWS Certificate Manager using the certificate's ARN in the `aws-load-balancer-ssl-cert` annotation.

 - service.beta.kubernetes.io/aws-load-balancer-backend-protocol: "ssl"
 - service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true"